Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of "Attained" that will make your resume stand out to hiring managers and clearly demonstrate your value proposition to potential employers.
+I've compiled powerful synonyms you can use instead of "Attained" that will make your resume stand out to hiring managers and applicant tracking systems alike.

 Better Alternatives to Use Instead